cloudfoundry/cf-acceptance-tests/README.md

           destination: IP_OF_YOUR_LOAD_BALANCER # (e.g. 10.244.0.34 for a standard deployment of Cloud Foundry on BOSH-Lite)
     default_running_security_groups: ["load_balancer"]
 ```

+#### Container Networking and Application Security Groups
+To run tests that exercise container networking and running application security groups, the `include_container_networking` and `include_security_groups` flags must be true, and the following config value must be provided:

+* `secure_address`

+The `secure_address` is also used for WATs.

+To run staging security group tests, only the `inclue_security_groups` flag must be set to true.

 #### Private Docker
 To run tests that exercise the use of credentials to access a private docker registry, the `include_private_docker_registry` flag must be true, and the following config values must be provided: